 We advise parents to discuss their children’s special educational needs with a member of staff at their preferred school before applying.

 Education, Health and Care Plans (EHC)

-Statements of Special Educational Needs will be replaced by Education, Health and Care (EHC) Plans over a three-year period.
+From 2014, Statements of Special Educational Needs are being replaced by Education, Health and Care (EHC) Plans over a three-year period.